selected student work

 Spring, 2019

-Special Project / Pratt Institute
+Special Project Colombia

-A collaboration project between EAFIT University and Pratt Institute to develop projects for a rural elementary school near Medellín.
-Students from both institutions did a one week immersion activity on the ground and developed concepts to implement within the local authorities and the university.
+A collaborative project between EAFIT University and Pratt Institute to develop educational-related projects in a rural elementary school near Medellín.

 Thesis MID